A Breakdown of the Healthiest Teas to Drink

 Health Benefits: Weight Management

 Oolong tea can help manage weight loss thanks to polyphenols and caffeine.
 Studies have shown that oolong tea helps to trigger the reduction of fat cells due to its caffeine content.
 Scientists believe the caffeine induces adrenaline-like effects, which speed up metabolism and result in fat burning.
 A second study showed that 70% of participants lost more than two pounds of fat after consuming oolong tea every day for six weeks.
 Researchers believe polyphenols streamline the digestive system, enabling the body to burn fat faster (3).
-Consume eight grams of oolong tea each day to aid your weight loss goals.
+Consume eight ounces of oolong tea each day to aid your weight loss goals.

 White tea is the least processed of the true tea types.
 The leaves are plucked and immediately sun-dried, without any alterations.
 It is considered one of the most natural teas due to this cultivation process.
 White tea is a soft pale yellow color and features a delicate flavor profile.
 It can be fruity and floral or slightly spicy and vegetal depending on its origin.
 The two most popular varieties are Silver Needle an White Peony.
 Silver Needle is made of only the flower buds of the Camellia sinensis plant.
 White Peony is made using the top two leaves as well as flower buds.
 For more benefits of white tea, click here.